-C.3.
-UNCERTAINTY
+C.3 UNCERTAINTY

-Table C.4 below summarizes the general estimated from the merchantable volume, so the uncertainty used in the pedigree matrix approach. activity data quality is reduced.
-Estimates made Some slight modifications were used from these from measured data were considered better than general summaries based on expert opinion estimates from sampled data.
-Similarly, the dead within the uncertainty tool.
-However, if data was organic matter (DOM) is estimated and was not measured by LiDAR, it was considered very good. considered as good as other biomass.
-Emissions If it was estimated from traditional sampling factors are national factors from the CBM-CFS3 methods, it was not considered very good.
-The model and are considered good. other biomass (above and below ground) was
+Table C.4 below summarizes the general uncertainty used in the pedigree matrix approach.
+Some slight modifications were used from these general summaries based on expert opinion within the uncertainty tool.
+However, if data was measured by LiDAR, it was considered very good.
+If it was estimated from traditional sampling methods, it was not considered very good.
+The other biomass (above and below ground) was estimated from the merchantable volume, so the activity data quality is reduced.
+Estimates made from measured data were considered better than estimates from sampled data.
+Similarly, the dead organic matter (DOM) is estimated and was not considered as good as other biomass.
+Emissions factors are national factors from the CBM-CFS3 model and are considered good.